amaraalexan/DrugDiscoveryWebApp/README.md

 # Drug Discovery Web Application

-This was made for my final project in Advanced Computer Concepts.
  This data-mining tool will allow users to search a disease name and receive the targets, biomarkers, and current drugs associated with that disease.

 ## Table of Contents
 * Installation Requirements